Shaibah Air Base: 2003 US-led invasion of Iraq

-In 2007 the SLB was handed over to the Iraqi Army.
+In 2007 the SLB was handed over to the Iraqi Army on Op Telic 9 by a specialist reconnaissance troop from 38 Engineer Regiment.

 34 field hospital, op telic 1 - 34 Field Hospital was made up of regular troops from their base in Strensall just outside York and members for volunteer reserve units from all over the country.
 A small 25-bed hospital was sent across the Kuwait-Iraq border in the early days of the war.
 On arrival at Shaibah, the hospital was set up and ready to take casualties within six and a half hours.
 Everything that you would expect in a modern hospital was present with an Emergency Department, X-ray, Labs, Surgical Theatres x 2, ITU and a hospital ward.

 In effect, the hospital was based on the front line of the British area of responsibility and was the furthest forward medical unit in recent history.
 Casualties would often miss out the regimental aid posts and dressing stations and go straight to the hospital.
 Staff at the hospital worked 12-hour shifts without days off until more staff began to arrive around a month later.
 The 25-bed unit kept working despite some nearby mortar fire, while elements of a bigger hospital were bought in and a 200-bed hospital was eventually built and staff moved over and supplemented.

 The hospital took over 3500 casualties through the front door of which more than 350 were major trauma cases and the hospital took around 70 paediatric trauma cases.
 Injuries included blunt trauma, gunshot wounds, shrapnel injuries and severe burns.It was also the location of the BFBS Radio studios for the duration of the operation.